 My mother's health varied from week to week.
 She made it through chemotherapy, but she lost her hair in the process.
-She wore a cute, floppy hat to cover up her bald head, and we kidded around with her about it all the time.
+She wore this cute hat to cover up her bald head, but we kidded around with her about it all the time.
 I thought she looked good bald.
 My mom was able to feel my baby kicking, and that gave her great joy.
 I'd lie down on the bed with her, put her hand on my big belly, and she'd laugh when the baby kicked everywhere.

 By November, 2001, my mom's health had declined.
-She had lost too much weight, she couldn't eat, and her mind was starting to deteriorate.
+She had lost too much weight, she wouldn't eat, and her mind was starting to deteriorate.
 The cancer had invaded her spinal cord and entered her brain.
-She succumbed to mantle cell lymphoma on November 16 at 9:13
+She succumbed to mantle cell lymphoma on November 16 at 9:13 in the morning.
+I was there when she died, and it broke my heart that she never had a chance to meet my baby.